evitolins/mayaTools/README.md

 These tools should enhance the quality and speed of an artists workflow, under any enviorment.
 They should easily enhance existing scripts, rigs, characters and pipeline.

-> Several of the tools below are inspired by the amazing workflow within "Voodoo": Rhythm & Hues' proprietary animation software.

 ## Featured Tools
 ### General